Perry N. Halkitis: Research

-Halkitis’ research examines how risk-taking is influenced by interpersonal, contextual and cultural factors, especially with regard to the AIDS pandemic and drug abuse in the United States, and this research has been funded by various private and public entities including the National Institutes of Health, Centers for Disease Control and Prevention, New York City Department of Health, New York State AIDS Institute, New York Community Trust, United Way of America, and American Psychological Foundation.
+Halkitis’ research examines how risk-taking is influenced by interpersonal, contextual and cultural factors, especially with regard to the AIDS pandemic and drug abuse in the United States, and this research has been funded by various private and public entities including the National Institutes of Health, Centers for Disease Control and Prevention, New York City Department of Health, New York State AIDS Institute, The New York Community Trust, United Way of America, and American Psychological Foundation.

 The focus of his research involves health, human behavior, and development, with a specific application to the domains of HIV/AIDS and drug abuse, which has addressed some of most important social and public health issues of our time.